-Workers should always take caution when entering a roof via a hatch.
-There is always the chance that a hatch could be too close to the roof’s edge.
+Workers should always take caution when entering a roof via a hatch because there is always the chance that a hatch could be too close to the roof’s edge.
 Extreme caution should be used to prevent falling upon stepping out of a hatch, as well as falling back into the hatch once it is open.

 Hatches, ladders and trim around walk-out doors can all come with tripping hazards.
 Roof workers should always be careful to not get caught up when trying to gain access to the roof.

 Rooftop edges pose an obvious fall hazard.
 However, there are important things to consider that can make some rooftops more of a hazard than others.
 Not all rooftops are made the same and knowing how to properly identify potentially dangerous edges can ensure worker safety.
-Rooftops that do not have railings or roof guardrails around the perimeters should be worked on with the utmost caution.
+Rooftops without railings or roof guardrails around the perimeters should be worked on with the utmost caution.

-Although there are an abundance of fall warnings signs on the roof to watch out for, there are things that workers can do to properly address them.
+Although many workplaces have an abundance of fall warning signs on the roof to watch out for, there are things that workers can do to properly protect themselves from harm.
 With proper understanding, workers can learn how to fix roof fall hazards to make any roofing project a safe experience.
-Every worker is responsible for not only the safety of themselves but also for cultivating a safe work space for other members of their team.
-Taking simple yet important steps to identifying common fall hazards can help prevent serious injuries.
+Every worker is responsible for not only their own safety but also for cultivating a safe workspace for other members of their team.
+Taking these simple yet essential steps to identify common fall hazards can help prevent serious injuries.

 There are numerous kinds of debris that can cause a slippery surface for a tripping hazard.
 All debris should be cleared from a roofing project including water, dead foliage, oils, dust, and plastic.
 Loose or raised membrane should be addressed.
 Tools and equipment should also be organized and maintained in a manner that will not pose a risk of tripping and falling.
 Workers should always take caution to properly position cords, ropes, and safety harnesses so they do not hinder movement.